chainstack/docs/docs/operations/corda/installing-a-cordapp.md

 3. Upload either the contract or workflow JAR file of your CorDapp.
 4. Click **Install**.

-Chainstack will reboot your node and install your CorDapp.
+Chainstack will reboot your node to complete installation of your CorDapp.

 ::: tip See also